 Zalesky, who coached Iowa to three NCAA team championships, is the 17th head coach in Oregon State wrestling history.
-The 2014-15 campaign will be his ninth at the helm of Oregon State wrestling program.
+The 2015-16 campaign was his 10th with the Beavers.

-In eight seasons at OSU, his teams have finished first or second in the Pac-10/12 seven times, and have captured five conference championships.
-He's mentored nine All-Americans and 17 conference champions.
-His 99 victories are third-most in school history.
+Zalesky's OSU teams have captured seven Pac-10/12 championships and finished either first or second nine times.
+He's mentored 10 All-Americans and 23 conference champions.
+His 122 victories are third-most in school history.

 The 2012-13 season picked up where the previous season left off, as OSU continued its improvement on the national stage, finishing eighth at the NCAA Championships in Des Moines, Iowa, its highest placing in the event since 1996.
 As a result, for the second straight season Oregon State produced three All-Americans: Taylor Meeks (197 lbs.), who finished fourth, and fifth-place finishers Scott Sakaguchi (149 lbs.) and RJ Pena (157 lbs.).